SDSURocketProject/Git-Workshop/README.md

 # Github Workshop

-**NOTE: The LaTeX PDF is now depreciated, in favor of the Markdown documents**
+**NOTE: The LaTeX PDF is now deprecated, in favor of the Markdown documents**

 This repo is an interactive guide to using Git with the SDSURP GitLab Server, as well as a reference for git usage.